 Vital Oxide: The Safe, Fast and Efficient Way to Kill Germs

-Vital Oxide is also used by hospitals and food preparation facilities, where thorough disinfection is critical.
+Vital Oxide is also used by hospitals, veterinary offices, animal shelters and training facilities, and food preparation facilities, where thorough disinfection is critical.
 It is easy to use, and requires no rinsing, so it can be quickly applied to make surfaces safe for use.
-Plus, Vital Oxide can be used on nearly any surface – including fabrics and carpets – and penetrates to clean porous surfaces like wood and concrete.
+Plus, Vital Oxide, when diluted correctly can be used on nearly any surface – including fabrics and carpets – and penetrates to clean porous surfaces like wood and concrete.

 Chemically, Vital Oxide attaches to molecules and causes oxidation, breaking down cell walls and permanently destroying bacteria, viruses and molds.
 This is also what makes Vital Oxide a great deodorizing treatment – it attaches to the particles that cause odors and eliminates them, getting rid of foul smells forever.

 No. While chlorine dioxide has chlorine in its name, its chemistry is very different from the corrosive chemistry of chlorine bleach.
 The primary differences are that chlorine dioxide is less caustic, safer, and gentler than bleach and many other antiseptics and antimicrobials, plus it remains effective under organic load.
 Further, chlorine bleach produces harmful by-products to the environment, including trihalomethanes (THM) and haloacetic acids (HAAS).
 Vital Oxide breaks down to a simple salt, producing no harmful by-products.

 What does it mean that a disinfectant product is "green"?